Wikid82/cpmp/GHCR_MIGRATION_SUMMARY.md

 #### 1. `.github/workflows/docker-build.yml`
 - Changed registry from `docker.io` to `ghcr.io`
 - Updated image name to use `${{ github.repository }}` (automatically resolves to `wikid82/caddyproxymanagerplus`)
-- Changed login action to use GitHub Container Registry with `GITHUB_TOKEN`
+- Changed login action to use GitHub Container Registry with `CPMP_TOKEN`
 - Updated all image references throughout workflow
 - Updated summary outputs to show GHCR URLs